Reducing litter in Brisbane

 - Set a good example by not littering and picking up litter when you see it.
 By picking up two pieces of litter every week, you can keep 104 or more pieces of litter out of our streets, bushland and waterways each year.

 - Get involved in cleaning your local area by joining an existing community group or organising your own clean-up.
-You can contact Council for more advice about holding your own clean-up, or to find out about groups in your area.
+Email our Litter team for more advice about holding your own clean-up, or to find out about groups in your area.

 - Carry litter, cigarette butts and chewing gum until you find a bin.
 There are butt bins attached to most Council litter bins, or you can carry a reusable pocket ashtray.